|

 The Brotherhood of Brown Men's Ministry is organizing this arts

-and crafts fair, at which patrons will be able to purchase one of a kind original pieces of exquisite Shona stone sculpture from Zimbabwe.
+of exquisite Shona stone sculpture from Zimbabwe.
 Fashionable "wearable art", mudcloth coats, jackets, batik shirts and handcrafted leather & mudcloth briefcases, handbags from Senegal and more.

 The tax deductible contributions raised from the crafts fair will benefit the community, youth, medical, and educational support work of

-, S.E.E.D.S. and the PACE Network, from Brooklyn
+Brown Memorial, S.E.E.D.S. and the PACE Network, from Brooklyn

 to Africa.
 Specific uses will include AIDS relief in, and the shipping